An Aggregation Scheme for Increased Power: Method

-Covariance adjustment may be incorporated while estimating each individual $\Delta_{g}$ either through design based approaches outlined in \citet{lin2013agnostic}, \citet{hansen2009attributing}, or \citet{middleton2015unbiased}, or through more conventional model-based formulations.
+Covariate adjustment may be incorporated while estimating each individual $\Delta_{gt}$ either through design-based approaches outlined in \citet{lin2013agnostic}, \citet{hansen2009attributing}, or \citet{middleton2015unbiased}, or through more conventional model-based formulations.
 While not constructed around attributable effects \citep{rosenbaum2001effects}, we can extend {PWRD} aggregation into that setting with minor adjustments.